OscarAC/aws-bincity/assets/README.md

 - uuid

-The application utilizes the API Gateway as its RESTFul back-end in order to fullfil its requests, there are five lambda functions provided to serve as the back-end for the application.
+The application utilizes the API Gateway as its RESTFul backend to fulfill its requests, there are five lambda functions provided to serve as the back-end for the application.
 The lambda functions provided:

 ### ListApartments